oneil-julia/ciq/README.md

 https://forums.garmin.com/developer/connect-iq/f/discussion/285079/can-t-build-or-debug-vscode-project

 Using a second dev-kit or nRF USB Dongle for BLE connectivity with the Connect IQ Simulator makes debugging much easier than debugging on watch hardware.
-In order to do so, follow the instructions at https://developer.garmin.com/connect-iq/core-topics/bluetooth-low-energy/ to flash the appropriate firmware to the second dev-kit or nRF USB Dongle (most of our work done using an nRF USB Dongle).
+Most of our work was done using the nRF USB Dongle as this makes the workflow easier as you can leave the dongle attached to your PC even when re-programming the dev-kit.
+In order to do so, follow the instructions at https://developer.garmin.com/connect-iq/core-topics/bluetooth-low-energy/ to flash the appropriate firmware to the second dev-kit or nRF USB Dongle.